Last updated on April 8th, 2022

 When you present your pavement accident claim to the council, they will need to show when the pavement was last inspected and whether it was checked within the allowed timescales.
 They will also need to show whether the defect was present at the time of the last check.
 It’s worth noting that not all pavements have to be inspected as regularly as others.
 For example, the local high street will need more regular inspections because it will have more foot traffic than a small rural cul-de-sac.

-The amount of compensation paid for a fall on a pavement will vary from case to case.
+The amount of compensation paid for trips and falls on pavements will vary from case to case.
 To help determine the settlement level, several factors will need to be considered.
 These include the severity of your injuries, whether you lost any income while you were recovering and whether you’ll continue to suffer in the future.

 Importantly, as well as claiming for your injuries, you may need to claim for any financial costs linked to your injuries too.
 This could include care costs, medical expenses and loss of earnings too.

 If your case is suitable, and you decide to claim, our solicitors will offer to process your pavement accident claim on a No Win No Fee basis.
 Please get in touch to learn more.

 As mentioned above, claim amounts will vary from case to case depending on the nature of the injuries sustained.
 Therefore, it’s not possible to predict exactly how much compensation might be payable if you claim against the council for injury.